georgreichert/Monster-Trading-Card-Game/README.md

 them before submitting the query.
 This leads to unhelpful and confusing error messages when one or more parameters are accidentally not filled with a value before querying.
+* Sometimes it's hard to decide if it is better to use Exceptions or return values (or both) and where to catch them.
+If the decision is made inconsistently it can be hard to find the right spot in your code quickly after a few days have passed since writing it :-D

 ## Testing decisions
 Battlelogic tested with 42 unit tests.
 Server only tested with integration